OLLab-SYSU/FM4OR/README.md

 - From question answering to task completion: A survey on agent system and harness design, 2026.

 - A survey of self-evolving agents: what, when, how, and where to evolve on the path to artificial super intelligence, Transactions on Machine Learning Research, 2026.

+- The landscape of agentic reinforcement learning for LLMs: A survey, Transactions on Machine Learning Research, 2026.